 - 5 Sources

-Mission Bosses are sometimes found at the end of quests and key story points in the game.
+Mission Bosses are found at the end of quests and key story points in the game.
 These bosses are usually monsters (such as the Ixodoom), but can also be (or include) humanoid beings such as the Bone Dragon or Asra Nox.
-They will sometimes drop books for the codex that give information on them, which usually contain the name of the boss in the title.
+They will sometimes drop codexes that give information on them, which usually contain the name of the boss in the title.

 Players must activate switches around the boss to power a plasma cannon.
 Being struck with the cannon will cause the crystal to crack and shards will fall to the ground.
 After three shots the boss will be defeated, allowing players to complete the mission.